hackclub/hackclub/workshops/online-pong/README.md

 ## Prerequisites

 This is **not** a beginner-level tutorial.
 I will assume you are at least somewhat familiar with JavaScript/TypeScript features such as classes, ternary expressions, promises, and arrow functions.
 If you are not, I would recommend going and checking out some of the other JavaScript workshops before working up to this.
-There are lots of cool ones, including [JS clocks](https://workshops.hackclub.com/simple_clock/), [pianos](https://workshops.hackclub.com/tunes/), and [bullet-dodging](https://workshops.hackclub.com/dodge/) games.,
+There are lots of cool ones, including [JS clocks](https://workshops.hackclub.com/simple_clock/), [pianos](https://workshops.hackclub.com/tunes/), and [bullet-dodging](https://workshops.hackclub.com/dodge/) games.

 We will be using the [TypeScript programming language](https://www.typescriptlang.org/docs/) for the server, which is a _superset_ of JavaScript (just JS but with extra features), as it is the recommended language for Colyseus.
 While you should be able to write standard JS most of the time and get away with it, I recommend [checking out some of typescript's features](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) beforehand (specifically, types) if you've never used it before.